shanemcandrewai/Speech-to-Facial-Landmarks/readme.md

 This project is an attempt to replicate some of the results from Eskimez et al's paper [Noise-Resilient Training Method for Face Landmark Generation From Speech](https://ieeexplore.ieee.org/document/8871109).

+The majority of the files are identical to [Noise-Resilient Training Method](https://github.com/eeskimez/noise_resilient_3dtface) from which this project is forked.
+My extensions are described below -

+## code/generate.py

+The original script reads audio files, infers the facial landmarks and created animated faces.
+The [enhanced generate script](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/code/generate.py) allows the user to save the predicted landmarks to an [NPY format](https://numpy.org/doc/stable/reference/generated/numpy.lib.format.html#module-numpy.lib.format) file.
+It also extends the animation functionality to accept an externally created file of landmarks

 ## Prerequisites

-In addition to the dependencies of [Noise-Resilient Training Method](https://github.com/eeskimez/noise_resilient_3dtface) from which this project is forked, [FFmpeg](https://www.ffmpeg.org/) must be executable from the directory of the [replication script](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/code/replication.py)
+In addition to the dependencies of [Noise-Resilient Training Method](https://github.com/eeskimez/noise_resilient_3dtface), [FFmpeg](https://www.ffmpeg.org/) must be executable from the directory of the [replication script](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/code/replication.py)

 ## Functionality